csesohag02/number-guessing-game/README.md

 4. You have 10 attempts to guess the correct number.

 ## Requirements
-- Python 3.x or later.
+- Python 3.x

+## Installation
+1. Clone this repository or download the script.
+2. Ensure Python 3.x is installed on your system.
+3. No external libraries are required; the script uses Python's standard library.

 ## Example
 Here are some example outputs for different scenarios in Number Guessing Game: